Golf-Drill-Challenge-App/Golf-App/README.md

   - NOTE: This will automatically update any files with the reformatted version; if you just want to check for possible formatting issues, run `yarn pretty:check` (see below)
 - `yarn pretty:check`
   - Runs Prettier + ESLint, but only reports formatting / linting issues and does not edit any files yet
-  - Run by our GitHub Actions in `.github/workflows/main.yml`, so that each PR gets its formatting / linting automatically checked before merge
+  - Run via GitHub Actions in `.github/workflows/main.yml`, so that each PR gets its formatting / linting automatically checked before merge

 ### App Compilation Troubleshooting